The-Lukashian-Calendar/lukashian/README.md

 ### Using different calendar implementations:

-By default, the Lukashian Calendar uses the implementation for planet Earth.
-Because the Lukashian Calendar mechanism makes no assumptions about how long days and years are, or how many days are in a year, it is possible to create implementations for alternative definitions of days and years, for example for other planets.
+By default, the Lukashian Calendar uses the implementation for Planet Earth.
+Because the Lukashian Calendar mechanism makes no assumptions about how long days and years are, or how many days a year should have, it is possible to create implementations for alternative definitions of days and years, for example for other planets.
 Please see the [Javadoc](https://www.lukashian.org/javadoc/overview-tree.html) of the `org.lukashian.store.MillisecondStore` and `org.lukashian.store.MillisecondStoreDataProvider` classes for more details.